The Bang Records StoryThe Bang Records story falls neatly into three parts. From 1965-1973, the label was established and

 Angels as singers on our demos.
 They told us that they had been with Caprice Records, and they

-recording and they weren't happy, so we worked out a deal with Caprice to let them go.
-The night we cut
+weren't recording and they weren't happy, so we worked out a deal with Caprice to let them go.
+The

-Companions, we sold that master to Columbia, we sold another master to Kapp Records, we sold three
+The Companions, we sold that master to Columbia, we sold another master to Kapp Records, we sold

-the four, one we never sold.
+three of the four, one we never sold.
 But one of the four was "My Boyfriend's Back."
-The 45 had an edit where
+The 45 had an edit

-instrumental break was taken out of it, and some splicing here and there, but the long version on the
+where the instrumental break was taken out of it, and some splicing here and there, but the long version

 "My Boyfriend's Back" was banned.
 We had to put out the record without the intro.
 We had to do edits

-a lot of radio stations, including MCA in New York.
-The followup to "My Boyfriend's Back" was supposed
+for a lot of radio stations, including MCA in New York.
+The followup to "My Boyfriend's Back" was

-be "The Guy With The Black Eye."
+supposed to be "The Guy With The Black Eye."
 It's on the album, you've got to listen to it.
-It picks up the story.
-The
+It picks up the

-boyfriend comes back and gets the guy and beats him up for saying all these things.
-This is the natural
+story.
+The boyfriend comes back and gets the guy and beats him up for saying all these things.
+This is

-followup, right?
-When you listen to it, it sounds like in the background they're singing "look at the gal with
+the natural followup, right?
+When you listen to it, it sounds like in the background they're singing "look at

-the black guy," not "look at the guy with the black eye."
-In 1963, radio just wouldn't play anything as
+the gal with the black guy," not "look at the guy with the black eye."
+In 1963, radio just wouldn't play

-controversial as a song about a white girl going out with a black guy.
-Smash wouldn't put it out because
+anything as controversial as a song about a white girl going out with a black guy.
+Smash wouldn't put it

 But it was a time when you could be any group you wanted, a Ia Phil Spector, Darlene Love, or the

-Nuts.
+Beach Nuts.
 We could just go out and make good records.
 And fun records.
-Snuff Garrett and I were in New
+Snuff Garrett and I were in

-York together on a rainy Saturday, and he says, "Let's go into the studio and make a record."
-No song,
+New York together on a rainy Saturday, and he says, "Let's go into the studio and make a record."
+No

-nothing.
-Marty Coopersmith, who was in Jay and The Americans, showed up at the studio, and we did a
+song, no nothing.
+Marty Coopersmith, who was in Jay and The Americans, showed up at the studio, and

-record called "Don't Monkey With Tarzan" by The Pygmies.
-And Marty Coopersmith came out and had
+we did a record called "Don't Monkey With Tarzan" by The Pygmies.
+And Marty Coopersmith came out

-leopardskin bikini underwear on and ran through the studio with a Tarzan scream, and the record came
+and had leopardskin bikini underwear on and ran through the studio with a Tarzan scream, and the

 And early in the days of the Bang Label, the Strangeloves and Angels collaborated on a record as